cpswarm/StageSimulationManager/README.md

    or you can click the `Run OSGI` button in the right-top corner from `Run` tab of this bndrun file
 *  ***Way3:*** Export the bndrun file as excutable jar in Eclipse

-   Click the `Export` button in the right-top corner from `Run` tab of this bndrun file,
+   Click the `Export` button in the stageManager.bndrun file -> Export Destination should be in the same folder with this bndrun file, because the excutable jar has to access to the `Resources/Manager.xml' configuration file.

    Run the exported jar in it's folder:
    ``` bash